Prakash4844/Hugo_Pages_Generator/README.md

 - Run `python main.py`
 - Done!

-#### OR

-I might make a standalone executable file for this program in the future.

 ### Usage
 - Run `python main.py`
 - Enter the path of your HUGO project